Compare SMTP Hosting

 Some hosts prefer you to use your ISP’s SMTP server and will set their rate limit low to discourage heavy use.
 The rate limit is the number of emails that can be sent over a specific period.

-Sometimes, you can purchase additional “credits” so that you can send mail to more recipients during that period, but this is a clumsy way round the restriction if you frequently send a lot of emails.
+Sometimes, you can purchase additional “credits” so that you can send mail to more recipients during that period, but this is a clumsy way around the restriction if you frequently send a lot of emails.

 Dedicated SMTP Hosting